 If you plan to make aggressive prepayments to try and pay your mortgage off ahead of time, you can benefit by getting an ARM.
 This is because if you manage to pay a significant portion of the loan during the fixed-rate period, interest rate hikes in the later stage might not have too much of a negative effect on an already reduced loan balance.

 People who plan to repay or refinance their mortgages in short timeframes tend to favor ARMs over fixed-rate alternatives.
-For instance, a borrower who intends keeping a loan for around six to eight years might be comfortable taking an ARM that is set to adjust in five or seven years.
+For instance, a borrower who intends to keep a loan for around six to eight years might be comfortable taking an ARM that is set to adjust in five or seven years.

 In the long run, interest-only mortgages turn out to be more expensive.
-However, such mortgages might work well for first-time homebuyers who expect their careers to improving soon as well as for individuals who have limited resources at first.
+However, such mortgages might work well for first-time homebuyers who expect their careers to improve soon as well as for individuals who have limited resources at first.

 As a result, you’ll end up paying considerably more through a 30-year mortgage when compared to a 15-year mortgage.
 The question is – how much can you afford to repay each month?

 If you cannot make a 20% down payment and want to avoid paying private mortgage insurance (PMI), consider taking a look at how combination mortgages work.
-Typically, you would take one loan to cover
+Typically, you would take one loan to cover 80% of the home’s value, and another to cover the remaining 20%.
+The mortgage industry refers to this as an 80/20 combination loan.

 In such a scenario, the first loan for the higher amount usually has a lower fixed rate, whereas the second loan comes with a higher and/or variable rate.
 Depending on how quickly you expect to repay the second loan, you might be better off getting a combination loan instead of PMI.
 However, you must do your math in advance.